Last Updated on December 1, 2023 by Maggie McKneely

 The Santorini airport is tiny and only has flights in the morning and evening.
 That means that it closes in the afternoon and doesn’t open again until about 30 minutes before the first evening flight is scheduled to leave.
 So you don’t have to rush back to the airport, but you do have to remember that you will need two buses to get there: Oia to Fira, and Fira to the airport.

-If you just can’t bear to leave Oia before sunset, you can always get a cab to the airport.
+If you just can’t bear to leave Oia before seeing a Santorini sunset, you can always get a cab to the airport.
 Cabs charge at least 20 euros one way, as opposed to the 3 euro bus fare.
 You’ll be pushing your time if you take a taxi, as there aren’t THAT many cabbies in the off-season, but just know that that’s an option!

 7:30 PM: Bye Santorini!